- State and Regional

 Related Funding Programs

 The State Water Board’s Clean Water State Revolving Fund Program, which is funded by federal grants, State funds, and revenue bonds, provides low-interest financing for construction of publicly-owned wastewater treatment facilities, local sewers, sewer interceptors, and water recycling facilities, as well as, expanded use projects.
-Small Disadvantaged Communities may be eligible to receive grants for wastewater projects.
+Small Disadvantaged Communities may also be eligible to receive grants for wastewater projects.